aecollier/portfolio/README.md

 ![image](https://github.com/aecollier/portfolio/blob/28b0f277a6547f8af2f485195bd44c5c88e3f68b/sqrl_heatmap.jpg)

 This is the feature project from learning D3.js, an open-source data viz tool.
-Read about the exploration [here](https://observablehq.com/@aecollier/sqrrules), and see a number of interactive visualizations about squirrels in Central Park!
+Interact with it [here](https://observablehq.com/@aecollier/sqrrules), and a number of other interactive visualizations about squirrels in Central Park!

+### Touchdesigner Explorations